-This set will be shipped wholly restored with new sockets and wiring, ready to hang, and with all the mounting hardware needed!
+This chandelier will be shipped wholly restored with new sockets and wiring, ready to hang, and with all the mounting hardware needed!

-- Each fixture accepts five standard base 60W bulbs.
+- The fixture accepts five standard base 60W bulbs.

 - The glass drops are all new.
 The fixture, without question, had glass drops as revealed by the twelve tell-tale mounting holes.
 The tear-shaped drops I selected seemed like the no-brainer choice.

 SIZE: The shade is a whopping 18-1/2-inches wide.
 The fixture is 32-inches long.
 I can remove up to 15-inches of chain.
 I can add chain.

 - The porcelain sockets and wiring are new.

 SHIPPING: Insured shipping in the Continental US will be…FREE!